Oscillations of High-Energy Cosmic Neutrinos in the Copious MeV Neutrino Background: HE neutrino interactions in jets or winds

+Various scenarios for HE$\nu$ production in GRBs, CCSNe and NSMs have been suggested.
 In this work, we are interested in the fate of HE$\nu$'s so we assume that they are produced at the dissipation radius $R_{\rm diss}\sim{10}^{8}-10^{10}~{\rm cm}$, which is much larger than the engine radius $R_{\rm eng}\sim10^{6}$~cm.
-Then an interesting interplay is particularly plausible when the HE$\nu$ production occurs within the outflow duration or breakout time (that are longer than the light crossing time).
+Then an interesting interplay is particularly plausible when the HE$\nu$ production occurs within the duration of LE$\nu$'s and outflow breakout time (that are longer than the light crossing time).
+Note that as seen below the effect on neutrino oscillation is largely model independent as long as $R_{\rm diss}$ is so small that LE$\nu$'s govern the neutrino potential.

+Although the proposed mechanism works in pretty general setups, for illustrative purposes, we consider models of GeV-TeV neutrinos.
+Quasithermal neutrinos can naturally be produced in the GeV-TeV range through inelastic neutron-proton collisions when neutrons decouple from protons or neutron-loaded outflows make collisions with the surrounding environment~\cite{Bahcall:2000sa,Meszaros:2000fs,Murase:2013hh,Murase:2013mpa}, and higher-energy nonthermal neutrinos may also be produced through neutron-proton-converter acceleration~\cite{Murase:2013hh,Kashiyama:2013ata}.
+For these neutrinos, the dissipation may occur at $R_{\rm diss}\sim{10}^{8}-10^{10}$~cm~\cite{Bahcall:2000sa,Murase:2013mpa}.
+Protons could further be accelerated to higher energies via shock acceleration or magnetic reconnections, and nonthermal TeV neutrinos can be efficiently produced via inelastic $pp$ and/or $p\gamma$ interactions~\cite{Meszaros:2001ms,Razzaque:2004yv,Ando:2005xi,Murase:2013ffa,Kimura:2018vvz}.
+These neutrinos are associated with the dissipation at internal, collimation, and termination shocks~\cite{Murase:2013ffa,Meszaros:2001ms,Murase:2013mpa,Kashiyama:2013qet,Murase:2017pfe}.
+For example, the internal dissipation radius is estimated to be $R_{\rm diss}\approx2\Gamma^2 c \delta t\sim 6\times{10}^{8}~{\rm cm}~{(\Gamma/3)}^2~(\delta t/1~{\rm ms})$, where $\delta t$ is the variability time.

 The number density of LE$\nu$'s at $R_{\rm diss}$ (in the engine frame) is